Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 FreeRoam

-• Best for: Camp spot discovery, community-contributed locations
+• Good for: Discovering camp spots, community-contributed locations

 • Cost: Varies by region

-• Best for: Those invested in Garmin ecosystem
+• Good for: People already invested in Garmin devices

 Jeep Wrangler off-road